Arkansas Medical Marijuana Commission

 To begin, you need to fill out our sign-up form.
 Here, you will tell us about your medical condition, and enter your current medication, ID, date of birth, mobile number, and location information.

-Following that, you may sign in with your Google account or register manually with your email address and a password of your choosing.
+Following that, you may sign in with your Google account or register manually with your email address and password.

 And you’re done!
 You can now book an appointment with a licensed marijuana doctor in Arkansas.
-Here, you can see our doctors’ availability hours and can book a time slot that is most convenient for you.
+Here, you can see our doctors’ availability hours and book the most convenient time slot for you.

 As for the appointment itself, you and your doctor will have a conversation about why medical marijuana may be beneficial for your treatment, and they will make a decision based on your specific medical condition.
 Appointments usually take between 10 to 15 minutes.

 How to Qualify for the Arkansas Medical Marijuana Program

-The following medical conditions are the Arkansas medical marijuana qualifying conditions:
+The following illnesses are the Arkansas medical marijuana qualifying conditions: